robjinman/lithic3d/README.md

 ### Build

-To build, just run the relevant workflow from the project root.
+To build, just run the relevant workflow from the project root, specifying your project location in the environment variable LITHIC3D_PROJECT.

 To see the list of workflows